Heritage 2033 delivery plan: 2023–2026

 The role of The National Lottery Heritage Fund

-As the largest funder of UK heritage, The National Lottery Heritage Fund (Heritage Fund) invests money raised by National Lottery players across the UK, in collaboration with a wide range of statutory bodies, as well as other National Lottery distributors.
-Our work is made possible thanks to the support of National Lottery players.
-We award 20% of the good causes income raised by National Lottery players and deliver grant programmes on behalf of the UK and devolved governments.
+As the largest funder for the UK's heritage, The National Lottery Heritage Fund (Heritage Fund) has the privilege of investing money raised by National Lottery players into heritage across the UK, in collaboration with a wide range of statutory bodies, as well as other National Lottery distributors.
+We award 20% of the good causes income raised by National Lottery players and deliver grant programmes on behalf of the UK and devolved governments that align with our vision and investment principles.

 We are a non-departmental public body accountable to Parliament via the Department for Culture, Media and Sport (DCMS).
 Our decisions about individual applications and policies are entirely independent of the government.
+The majority of funding decisions are taken by our six area and nation committees using local knowledge and expertise and supported by our teams across the UK.
 The Trustees of the National Heritage Memorial Fund is our legal body for the administration and supervision of all funds vested in us.
 It was set up by the National Heritage Act 1980 to administer the National Heritage Memorial Fund.

 The role of the National Heritage Memorial Fund